rwilliams/jrubywiki/Truffle.md

-# JRuby+Truffle - a High-Performance Truffle Backend for JRuby
+# JRuby+Truffle - a High-Performance Implementation of Ruby using Truffle and Graal

 The Truffle runtime of JRuby is an experimental implementation of an interpreter for JRuby using the Truffle AST interpreting framework and the Graal compiler.